Configure the Aryaka Remote Network

 ) If you choose to forward only specific internet traffic to Prisma Access, program appropriate routes in the Router Controller section.

 Aryaka recommends that you edit Default Routes and not override routes to control forwarding.
-Overriden routes take precedence over any Aryaka-destined traffic and may accidentally cause site-to-site traffic to be routed to Prisma Access.
+Override routes take precedence over any Aryaka-destined traffic and may accidentally cause site-to-site traffic to be routed to Prisma Access.

 The following figures provide screenshots of the Route Controller feature.